hoophq/sequence/docs/start-.md

 # Getting Started

-Decimals API is composed of the three main endpoints, the simplicity is one of the many powerful features of the API.
+The Sequence API is composed of the three main endpoints, the simplicity is one of the many powerful features of the API.

 ```javascript
 POST /v1/transactions